Test-time Recalibration of Conformal Predictors Under Distribution Shift Based on Unlabeled Examples: Failures under distribution shifts and problem statement

 We refer to the difference between the target coverage of $1-\alpha$ and the actual coverage achieved on a given distribution without any recalibration efforts as the \emph{coverage gap}.
-We assess how effective a recalibration method is based on the reduction of the coverage gap after recalibration under a variety of settings (e.g., choice of conformal predictor, target level $1-\alpha$) and distribution shifts.
+We assess how effective a recalibration method is based on the reduction of the coverage gap after recalibration.